 - 3. Does homeowners or renters insurance cover dog bite injuries in Nevada?

-- 4. “Dangerous” dog insurance in Nevada
+- 4. Is “dangerous” dog insurance required in Nevada?

 - 5. What damages can I get for a dog bite in Nevada?